mdclyburn/pus/README.md

 Runs a remote compilation test on the specified archive and, if successful, submits it to handin using the configuration specified in `.pus.conf`.

+## Configuration

+There are a few extra pieces of information that PUS needs before it can begin working magic for you.
+This includes: a remote machine address, a valid user name for that remote machine, the handin repository URL, and a remote directory to do work in (so that PUS doesn't accidentally erase your stuff!).

+See the provided example configuration for brief information.

+* `handin_repo` is the full path to the handin repository used in the `submit` subcommand.

+* `remote_directory` is the directory that PUS will create and work in when testing your archive.
+PUS will refuse to work in the directory if it alread exists.
+This is simply because PUS removes the entire directory tree after it finishes.
+When the `submit` subcommand is used, a timestamp is appended to this name to minimize the likelihood of collisions during this more sensitive operation.

+* `remote_machine` is the address of the machine that the `rtest` subcommand will use.
+PUS accesses this machine via SSH.
+Currently, there is no way to specify a different port; however, this is an easy modification to the script.

+* `user_name` is the user name to be used when logging into the remote machine.

 ### License